 Alice Springs Beanie Festival – a community-based event that began in 1997 with a ‘beanie party’, organised by Adi Dunlop.
 The festival was organised to sell beanies crocheted by Aboriginal women in remote communities.
 It has grown into a fun event where Aboriginal and non- Aboriginal artists share their culture and exhibit together.
 The festival’s aims have always been to develop Aboriginal women’s textiles, promote womens’ culture and the beanie as a regional art form, as well as promote handmade textile arts.
 Women from the Ngaanyatjarra Pitjantjatjara Yankunytjatjara Women’s Council give demonstrations of Indigenous methods of spinning and basketry each festival.

-Other relevant exhibitions and festivals are listed in the Subscriber-Only Newsletter, the link to which is mailed to subscribers in each quarterly post out of our magazines, and may also appear on our Facebook timeline.
+Other relevant exhibitions and festivals are listed in the Subscriber-Only Newsletter, the link to which is mailed to subscribers in each quarterly post out of our magazines.
+They may also appear on our Facebook timeline.

 Guilds and Societies: